LucasPayne/mesh_processing/README.md

 ## Including mesh_processing in an application
 -----------------------
 mesh_processing is built with CMake and requires C++11.
 First, make sure all dependencies are available on your system.
-Create a new directory called "build", and run "cmake ..".
+Create a new directory called "build", cd to it, and run "cmake ..".
 To include mesh_processing in a C++ application, simply include mesh_processing.h and link against the compiled library.